Department of Labor Logo United States Department of Labor

 Other production occupations

-Overall employment of dental and ophthalmic laboratory technicians and medical appliance technicians is projected to show little or no change from 2022 to 2032.
+Overall employment of dental and ophthalmic laboratory technicians and medical appliance technicians is projected to decline 1 percent from 2023 to 2033.

-Despite limited employment growth, about 8,300 openings for dental and ophthalmic laboratory technicians and medical appliance technicians are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 7,200 openings for dental and ophthalmic laboratory technicians and medical appliance technicians are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment